compose-run/client/README.md

 console.log(testState);
 ```

+You may need to use [`globalify`](#globalify) to get access to Compose functions (like `getCloudState`) in your JS console.

-You can print out all changes to cloud state from within a React component:
+You can also print out all changes to cloud state from within a React component:

 ```js
 const [testState, setTestState] = useCloudState({